Ranunculus sceleratus L.

 Family - Ranunculaceae

-Inflorescence - Single flowers on short or long peduncles terminating branches, often appearing axillary.
-Peduncles glabrous or with few sparse hairs, subtended by simple to lobed foliaceous bracts (uppermost leaves).
+Inflorescence - Flowers on short or long peduncles terminating branches, often appearing axillary.
+Peduncles glabrous or with few sparse hairs, subtended by leafy bracts.

 Flowers - Sepals 3-5, 2-4 mm long, reflexed from at or just above the base (lacking a transverse fold), more or less plane.
 Petals usually 5, free, 2-5 mm long, 1-3 mm wide, obovate, as long as or slightly longer than the sepals, glossy yellow.
 Style absent.
 Stamens about 20, from base of pistils.
 Filaments to 2 mm long, glabrous, pale yellow.
 Anthers yellow, 0.3 mm long.
 Pistils in a cylindric head expanding in fruit.

 Fruits - Head of achenes 3-12 mm long at maturity, at first globose to ovoid but usually becoming cylindric, the receptacle sparsely hairy or glabrous.
 Achenes 0.8-1.2 mm long, flattened, the margins corky-thickened, unwinged, the wall thick, with a network of very fine cross-wrinkles, glabrous, the beak essentially absent (reduced to a minute, off-center, peglike structure).